rkaramc/tools-git-helper/ai-rules.md

 # Git Commit Workflow Rules for AI Copilots/Assistants

+IMPORTANT!
+The user initiates this workflow by asking Cascade to "generate the commit message".

 ## Workflow Steps:
-1. USER requests Cascade to generate the commit message.
+1. USER requests Cascade to "generate the commit message".
 2. Cascade reviews `pending-changes.md` and updates the commit message and file change descriptions.
     - The `pending-changes.md` file includes a draft commit message, a list of changed files, and the changes in each file in `diff` format.
-    - Cascade will generate a concise commit message for the full commit and update the "Draft Commit Message" section with it.
+    - Cascade will generate a concise commit message using Conventional Commit specs for the staged files and update the "Draft Commit Message" section with it.
     - Cascade will generate a concise change description for each file, based on the changes detected, and update the "Description" column.
 3. Cascade prompts the USER to review the commit message, and to commit using `gw-commit commit`.